ThelianTech-Studios/CalradiaForge/docs/refactor/refactor_master_plan.md

 ### Known Issue - Steam Workshop Mods Not Automatically Scanned

-An end user reported that Bannerlord Steam Workshop mods were not automatically discovered.
-The report is not fully confirmed yet, but it is important enough to stage as a scanner/path-resolution risk item.
-The suspected area is Steam Workshop path resolution, especially setups where Bannerlord may be installed in a different Steam library from the main Steam client install.
+An end user reported that Bannerlord Steam Workshop mods were not automatically discovered when the Steam client and Bannerlord installation used different libraries.
+The 2026-07-15 scoped fix confirmed the root cause in Steam library/path resolution and implemented manifest-backed multi-library discovery, provider repair, Workshop precedence, diagnostics, and fake-root regression coverage.

-The app already uses Bannerlord AppID `261550` as part of Workshop path composition, so the staged investigation should not treat the AppID string as the primary suspected issue.
-Focus planning on Steam client install path versus Steam library path versus Bannerlord install path, multi-library discovery, Workshop path candidates, diagnostics, tests, structured warnings, and UI surfacing.
-Do not mark this issue fixed until implementation and verification are complete.
+The AppID was already correct at `261550`; the defect was the former single-root assumption.
+Automated Debug and Release verification covers a separate client root, Bannerlord library, 11-module scan, and Novus import without false missing-module results.
+Real-install Windows smoke testing remains an owner action before release documentation.

 ### Documentation Alignment Report Integration